sigilante/curriculum/asl-2023.1/asl5.md

 ##  How Threads Work

+Threads can be defined in a separate file in `/ted` or inline within an agent (e.g. as an arm or simply an expression).

+As of this writing, threads can be invoked using Gall's `%spider` agent or via the more recent Khan vane (`%k`).
+You will see both in this document, altho we will start with the older `%spider` approach.

 Let's crack a thread open and see what one looks like up front.  `/ted/time.hoon`, or `-time`, is used to time an event; it accepts a relative time to wait and returns the actual time waited (which should be close unless some other event intervenes, like a system shutdown).

 **`/ted/time.hoon`**: